ybedbug/snap-rdma/rpc/md/emulation_device_attach_nvme.md

 Attach (plug) a new emulated NVMe device with the given parameters.
-Currently the following parameters are configurable:  device_id, vendor_id, subsystem_id and subsystem_vendor_id.
+Currently the following parameters are configurable:  device_id, vendor_id, subsystem_id , subsystem_vendor_id, num_msix and total_vf.
 All other PCI attributes fields are pre-determined by NVMe specification (v1.1).

 The function returns the new PF entry, as will be shown from now on in emulation_list() RPC command.